Why Chelsea are ready to spend big on Lyon's deadly Dembele | Goal.com

 “OL would like to reaffirm its wish, as in the summer of 2019, to keep Moussa Dembele.

-“The club has full confidence in Moussa and will count on him particularly to build a successful team of seasons to come.”
+“The club has full confidence in Moussa and will count on him particularly to build a successful team for seasons to come.”

 Wishes don’t always come true, though, and Chelsea will be conscious that if they can find the resources a move may yet be possible.